 Dr. Brad Harrington is the Executive Director of the Center for Work & Family, a research professor in the Carroll School of Management, and a faculty member in the University’s Capstone Program.
 Prior to his arrival at Boston College, Brad was an executive with Hewlett-Packard Company for twenty years.
 He served in a wide range of global and business unit leadership assignments in the US and Europe.

-Dr. Harrington’s research and teaching at Boston College focuses on career management and work-life integration, the changing role of fathers, contemporary workforce management strategies and the leadership of organizational change.
-He is the lead author of Career Management and Work/Life Integration: Using Self-Assessment to Navigate Contemporary Careers and The New Dad, a 7-year research series exploring the changing role of fathers in the workplace and at home.
-His work has been cited by hundreds of major media outlets worldwide and he is a frequent contributor to the Huffington Post.
+Brad’s research and teaching focuses on career management and work-life integration, the changing role of fathers, contemporary workforce management strategies and the leadership of organizational change.
+He is a frequent keynote speaker at professional conferences.
+He consults with many major employers in the areas of strategic planning, human resources, and organizational change.
+He is the author of Career Management and Work / Life Integration: Using Self-Assessment to Navigate Contemporary Careers and The New Dad, a 10-year research series on how today's fathers manage their careers and parenting responsibilities.
+Brad’s research has been cited by hundreds of major media outlets including The New York Times, The Wall Street Journal, The Boston Globe, and The Washington Post.

 Millennials in the Workplace